Atoka, Oklahoma: Founding

 Though the Choctaw Indians had inhabited the area since the 1830s with a small town located near the city today, the city was officially founded by a Baptist missionary named J.S.
 Murrow in 1867 and quickly supplanted the dying town of Boggy Depot as the chief city in Atoka County, Choctaw Nation, a territorial-era county which included portions of today's Atoka, Coal, Hughes and Pittsburg counties.
-A main contributing factor in the early growth of Atoka was the MKT Railroad, which came through the area in 1872.
+A main contributing factor in the early growth of Atoka was the MKT Railroad.
+The MKT's line from Parsons, Kansas to Dallas, Texas was built through Atoka in 1872.
+A line from Atoka to Oklahoma City (via Coalgate, Ada, and Shawnee) was also built.
 The railroad provided the economic lifeblood to Atoka that any isolated rural town needs to survive and flourish.
 Many businesses quickly moved to Atoka from Boggy Depot.

 Also in 1872, Father Michael Smyth founded St. Patrick's Catholic Church.
 This was the first Roman Catholic church in what became the state of Oklahoma.
 On October 12, 1875, the Sacred Heart Mission, what later became St. Gregory's University, was founded in Atoka by the Benedictine monks Father Isidore Robot, O.S.B., and Brother Dominic Lambert, O.S.B.
 In 1876, the mission relocated to near Konawa, Oklahoma and became an abbey.

 About 1896, Robert L. Williams, who would become the third Governor of Oklahoma and first Chief Justice of the Oklahoma Supreme Court, moved to Atoka (then a part of the old Indian Territory) from Troy, Alabama.
 In 1898, land allotments were implemented and town lots were sold, as required by the Dawes Commission.